Two dozen arrows:

 Cantor became a heretic.
 The outcry was immediate, furious, and extended.
 Cantor was accused of encroaching on the domain of philosophers and of violating the principles of religion.
 Yet, in this bitter controversy, he had the support of certain colleagues, most notably Dedekind, Weierstrass, and Hilbert.
 Hilbert was later to refer to Cantor’s work as “the finest product of mathematical genius and one of the supreme achievements of purely intellectual human activity.”

-Despite all of their differences, Badiou and Deleuze seem to come to similar conclusions on the aspect of relationality, even prompting the term “brothers in relational arms” to arise in (see here):
+Despite all of their differences, Badiou and Deleuze seem to come to similar conclusions on the aspect of relationality, even prompting the term “brothers in relational arms” (see here):

 In summary then, Badiou employs two different regimes: being/the ontological/set theory and appearing/logic/category theory.
 Within the latter domain, whilst at first it might appear as if relationality is key, in fact this is constrained to self-relationality, with relations between elements being strictly a secondary derived property of this.
 Perhaps I am confusing things here, but it certainly seems that in this regard Badiou comes very close to Deleuze, in that relations between elements are always secondary to the relations of those elements to themselves (cf: difference-in-itself).
 This comes close to Deleuze’s position: